• When does the League operate?

 • Game Play - During the game, encourage your team to stay focused on tactics and strategies.

 Sportsmanship is highly recommended.
-Acknowledge & promote good play by your team, opponents and the referees.
+Acknowledge & promote good play by your team, opponents and the officials.

 • Promote Fun & Good Sportsmanship - Play the game with the intention of doing your best on the field as well as off the field during post game activities.

-Help the League help itself, for example suggesting good places to buy jerseys from, participating in rule/League executive committees, organizing League social events or becoming a referee.
+Help the League help itself, for example suggesting good places to buy jerseys from, participating in rule/League Executive Committees, organizing League social events or becoming a game official.

 Things each Team Member must know for each game